Nonprofit Lobbying Consulting

 As one of the nation’s leading experts in nonprofit lobbying, Pat has coached individuals and organizations through the passage of innumerable laws that have helped protect the rights of senior home care residents and victims of domestic violence, bolster cross-border environmental safety, crack down on the distribution of child pornography, increase funding for neighborhood revitalization efforts, and provide additional financial support for foster youth among many other victories.

-She is author of The Lobbying Strategy Handbook (second edition, Oxford University Press 2021; SAGE 2012) and a frequent speaker on the topic.
+She is author of The Empowered Citizens Guide: 10 Steps to Passing a Law that Matters to You (Oxford University Press, 2022), featured in the San Diego Union Tribune, The Lobbying Strategy Handbook, second edition (Oxford University Press 2021), and is a frequent speaker on the topic of lobbying.
 Pat’s 10-step lobbying campaign model has been used successfully by nonprofits searching for a cost-effective way of making change through the legislative process.
+Read more about how beginners can get involved with nonprofit lobbying efforts.
 An article on its international implications can be found here: Exploring Lobbying Practices in Israel’s Nonprofit Advocacy Organizations: An Application of the Libby Lobbying Model in the journal, Administrative Sciences.
+Looking for some books that will inspire you to create change?
+Check out my book reviews on the Shepherd website.

 Pat collaborated with Oxford University Press to create an instructional webinar and academic materials that support The Lobbying Strategy Handbook.
 Learn more and access syllabus samples and lecture outlines.